Sourov616/-Compact-Truck-loader-model-design-CATIA/README.md

 - Developed proficiency in **CATIA CAD software** for part and assembly design.
 - Learned to create **exploded views and animations** for clear design communication.

-## Project Screenshots / Visualization
-*(Add images or GIFs of your 3D model and exploded view animation here to enhance your repository)*

-## Repository Contents